fsaltunyuva/fsaltunyuva.github.io/_posts/2026-01-20-Ray-Tracing-Adventure.md

 Let's say we have determined 64 as our maximum sample size, and 4 as our minimum sample size.
 Now, we need to determine how to decrease the sample size from 64 to 4 in the Blend Region.
 There are several methods to do this, but before that, I should define some terms that will be used in the calculations:

 #### Definitions
-- Eccentricity (𝑒): The distance from the center of the fovea to a given point in the visual field, measured in degrees of visual angle.
+- *Eccentricity (𝑒)*: The distance from the center of the fovea to a given point in the visual field, measured in degrees of visual angle.
 When eccentricity increases, the sample size should decrease.
-    It can be easily calculated for each pixel using the following formula:
+    It can be easily calculated for each pixel using the following formula where $\vec{d}_{\text{gaze}}$ is the normalized direction vector of the gaze, $\vec{d}_{\text{pixel}}$ is the ray passing through the pixel.
+(We simply take the $\arccos$ of the dot product of these two vectors to get the angle between them in radians, then convert it to degrees by multiplying with $180 / \pi$.):

     $$
     𝑒(x, y) = \arccos(\vec{d}_{\text{gaze}} \cdot \vec{d}_{\text{pixel}}) \cdot \frac{180}{\pi}
     $$

-where $\vec{d}_{\text{gaze}}$ is the normalized direction vector of the gaze, $\vec{d}_{\text{pixel}}$ is the ray passing through the pixel.
-(We simply take the $\arccos$ of the dot product of these two vectors to get the angle between them in radians, then convert it to degrees by multiplying with $180 / \pi$.)

-- Reference Eccentricity ($e_0$): A small constant (in degrees) used to avoid singularities at the fovea center and to control how aggressively the falloff begins.
+- *Reference Eccentricity ($e_0$)*: A small constant (in degrees) used to avoid singularities at the fovea center and to control how aggressively the falloff begins.

-- Cortical Magnification (M(𝑒)): A function that models how much cortical area is allocated to one degree of visual angle at eccentricity 𝑒.
+- *Cortical Magnification (M(𝑒))*: A function that models how much cortical area is allocated to one degree of visual angle at eccentricity 𝑒.
+We can think this like "How many $mm^2$ of processing does our brains use to process an image located 𝑒 degrees from the center?"

-- Cutoff eccentricity ($𝑒_c$): The eccentricity up to which a linear approximation is considered reasonable (often treated as a “central vision” range in practical models).
+- *Cutoff eccentricity ($𝑒_c$)*: The angular limit of the central high-detail zone.
+Beyond this threshold, visual acuity degrades rapidly, rendering simple linear approximations insufficient.

 #### Log Acuity Model
-This model has been found that the excitation of the cortex can be approximated by a log-polar mapping of the eye’s retinal image [CITE Meng2018Foveated.pdf].
+This model has been found that the excitation of the cortex can be approximated by a log-polar mapping of the eye’s retinal image [(Meng et al., 2018)](https://3dvar.com/Meng2018Foveated.pdf).
 This model is proposed by Eric Schwartz in his paper ["Anatomical and Physiological Correlates of Visual Computation from Striate to Infero-Temporal Cortex"](https://ieeexplore.ieee.org/document/6313208) in 1984.
-The calculation model of this method is cheap and fast.

 The key idea behind the log acuity model is *cortical magnification*.
 Physiological studies show that a disproportionately large area of the visual cortex is devoted to processing the foveal region, while peripheral regions are represented more compactly.
 This behavior can be approximated by the following cortical magnification function: